Princes Highway West - Bridge Upgrades at Narrawong and Panmure

 Complete

-The upgrade of the Surrey River Bridge at Narrawong was completed in October 2025 and major works on the Mount Emu Creek Bridge at Panmure was completed in December 2025.
+The upgrade of the Surrey River Bridge at Narrawong was completed in October 2025.
+Major strengthening works were completed on on the Mount Emu Creek Bridge at Panmure in December 2025, with final works undertaken from May to July 2026.

 These upgrades have reinforced both structures, ensuring they can meet the demands of traffic volumes and modern freight vehicles travelling this major highway.